dfinity/motoko/design/IDL-Motoko.md

    ```
    In other words: Motoko subtyping must be contained in IDL subtyping.

- * There is no way to produce `float32` or functions with a `query` annotation.
+ * There is no way to produce `float32`.
-   Importing interfaces that contain these types fails.
+   Importing interfaces that contain `float32` types fails.

 ## The value mappings